 To relieve hardship and distress among homeless people and among those in need who are living in adverse housing conditions.
 In particular but not exclusively by:

 Socks & Chocs’ Trustees do not take any money at all in salary or expenses.
-(We do pay mileage and limited other expenses for non-trustee helpers who might collect socks on our behalf but so far people do not want money they simply want to help)
+(We can pay mileage and limited other expenses for non-trustee helpers who might collect socks on our behalf but so far people do not want money they simply want to help)

-One part of what we do is to inspire collections of socks , chocs, sleeping bags and gloves all over the country so you can deliver to a homeless centre in your own community.
+One part of what we do is to inspire collections of socks, chocs, sleeping bags and gloves all over the country so you can deliver to a homeless centre in your own community.
 (Please do not collect jumble – just the items mentioned).

 We also run our “Big Push” from September to Christmas to ensure homeless centres have supplies for the winter.